The Graduate School - Electronic Theses and Dissertations

 Summary of Manuscript Formatting Option Layout

-The thesis/dissertation is to include all front matter (a title page, approval and permission to use page, abstract, table of contents, etc.) as specified by The Graduate School’s Standard Formatting Option.
+The thesis/dissertation is to include all front matter (a title page, approval, abstract, table of contents, etc.) as specified by The Graduate School’s Standard Formatting Option.
 The specific formatting guidelines for the front matter as well as sample pages and templates can be found on our ETD formatting website at http://www.montana.edu/etd/format_standard.html.

 Body of Thesis/Dissertation

 Chapter 1 – General Introduction (common introduction linking all manuscripts thematically)

 Chapter 3 – First Manuscript, preceded by Contribution of Authors and Co-authors and Manuscript Information Page

 Chapter 4 – Second Manuscript, preceded by Contribution of Authors and Co-authors and Manuscript Information Page